Suspect in parade crash identified

 "He was just kind of out of it," she said.

-During a press conference Saturday night with Mayor Mitch Landrieu and NOPD Superintendent Michael Harrison said a total of 28 people were injured in the accident.
+During a press conference Saturday night with Mayor Mitch Landrieu and NOPD Superintendent Michael Harrison, officials said a total of 28 people were injured in the accident.

 Five people were taken to the trauma center and seven people declined medical attention.